dspinellis/latex-advice/README.md

 requirements while you develop your document.

 ## Use third-party LaTeX packages
-YOu can obtain many formatting goodies by incorporating into your document third-party LaTeX packages.
+You can obtain many formatting goodies by incorporating into your document third-party LaTeX packages.
 Most LaTeX distributions provide a package management system that simplifies the installation and maintenance of packages.